Vardot/smart_ip_locale_redirect/README.md

  IMPORTANT NOTE
  ---------------
- You will not able to change the site langcode from browser navigation address because the cookie will keep redirecting to the langcode that stored in its value, so you have to either:
+ You will not be able to change the site langcode from browser navigation address because the cookie will keep redirecting to the langcode that stored in its value, so you have to either:
  1. Use the language switcher to change the site language.
  2. Or add 'update_hl=LANGCODE' to the path in the browser navigation address.